 The Philippines surprised me in many ways.
 Be it the lack of good local fare in Makati (Manila) or the uncomfortable but exciting habal-habal ride in Bislig, the country left me craving for more.
-By the end of the trip I was just not prepared to say good bye; it had become my home.
+By the end of the trip I was just not prepared to say goodbye; it had become my home.

 Awesome moments I lived in the Philippines are:

 Few things in life are as exciting as the habal-habal ride which we took in Bislig.
 Habal-Habal is one of the most popular modes of cheap public transport in the country.
 With only a few modifications done to a motorbike, a habal-habal can seat up to 15 people!
-When i first saw one, I was fascinated by it but struggled to understand the mechanics of it.
-I knew I HAD to experience it, so I and Abhinash rode 50 kms around Bislig exploring the rustic Philippine countryside on a habal-habal.
+When I first saw one, I was fascinated by it but struggled to understand the mechanics of it.
+I knew I HAD to experience it, so I and Abhinash rode 50 km around Bislig exploring the rustic Philippine countryside on a habal-habal.
 A few times we came close to falling off it and our backs were severely stiff by the end of the ride, but it was a hell of an experience!
 I recommended it strongly for everyone visiting the Philippines.

 Stargazing in Bohol

 Bohol is the land of the world-famous Chocolate Hills, best sighted during sunrise.
 Our homestay was about 8 km away from the viewing deck, which is atop a small hill.
 Sunrise is at 5:30 am in Bohol so we started the hike from our homestay at 4 am while it was still pitch black.
 Not even the street lights were on at that time.
 After walking for about 2 km, I realized that the sky was bright than usual and looked up to see a splendid view of the Milky Way band over us!
 It was simply magical.
 They say that the most memorable moments are the unplanned ones, and I lived it at that moment in Bohol.
 It was one of the best mornings of my life.